 Step 2: Get Your Supplies and Plan Flower Colors & Sizes

 - Get 3-5 short glass vases for the dining table.
 These square vases are great.
 Alternatively, go to the dollar store, T.J.
-Maxx or Home Goods for some inexpensive vases.
+Maxx or Home Goods for some inexpensive containers.

 - Banana leaves to wrap around the flowers.
 An alternative to using banana leaves is wrapping the vase in ribbon or burlap.